j-adia/text-to-notion/README.md

     #    ]
     # ]}

-- [ ] uses data from dictionary to create notion document using Notion API
+- [x] uses data from dictionary to create notion document using Notion API

+Next Steps:
+- [ ] create a simple GUI tool
+- [ ] configure new page without a parent page (IMPORTANT)
+- [ ] scale project by allowing other users to login to Notion